 Employment law advice about holiday pay

-A part-time worker, who is employed 3 days a week, is entitled to a holiday time that is proportionate to hours worked and the statutory 5.6 weeks.
+A part-time worker, who is employed 3 days a week, is entitled to a holiday time that is proportionate to both hours worked and the statutory 5.6 weeks.
 In this case, this is 3/5 of 5.6 weeks.
 Shift or term-time workers, alongside those working irregular hours, are entitled to proportionate paid time off work for every hour they work.

-Employees can build up holiday time during maternity, paternity and adoption leave, build up holiday time while off sick and request holiday at the same time as sick leave.
-The level of pay during holidays is governed by the worker’s normal pay.
+Employment law solicitors would advise that the level of pay during holidays is governed by the worker’s normal pay.
 Some employers and agencies include holiday pay with normal hourly pay.
 If holiday pay is not clearly set out and itemised in a payslip, employment tribunals could judge this to be unlawful.

 Some types of workers do not have statutory holidays but can have contractual holidays.
 These are: military personnel, police officers, and officials in the civil protection services.

-Although most contract of employment do state that Bank holidays are included as part of the 28 day allowance.
-The employer can also choose to provide more that the legal minimum and will need a policy to apply it consistently to all workers.
+Although most contract of employments do state that Bank holidays are included as part of the 28-day allowance.
+The employer can also choose to provide more than the legal minimum and will need a policy to apply it consistently to all workers.